2 Novmber 2017

 Five men have been jailed for a total of 28 years for their roles in a network responsible for laundering at least £6.9 million stolen by international cyber criminals, following an investigation by the National Crime Agency.

-Iurie Mereacre, a 37-year-old Moldovan national, ran the money laundering service from his home in Woodford Green, London, along with his associates, brothers Iurie Bivol (36) and Serghei Bivol (31), and Ryingota Gincota (28).
+Iurie Mereacre, a 37-year-old Moldovan national, ran the money laundering service from his home in Woodford Green, London, along with his associates Iurie Bivol (36), Serghei Bivol (31), and Ryingota Gincota (28).

 Over a three year period, the group set up and controlled around 400 bank accounts in a conspiracy which involved receiving stolen funds into one account, then dispersing it in smaller amounts to a number of other accounts.
 This process would be repeated several times to disguise the source of the money before it was transferred back to cyber criminals in Eastern Europe.